Tejas1Koli/explainmate-next/README.md

               allow read, write: if request.auth != null && request.auth.uid == userId;
             }
             // Allow authenticated users to submit feedback.
+            // The `read` permission allows any authenticated user to read all feedback.
+            // If feedback is sensitive and not displayed to users, consider restricting read access
-            // For production, you might want to restrict read access if feedback isn't displayed. match /explanationsFeedback/{feedbackId} {
+            // (e.g., `allow read: if false;` or implement admin roles with custom claims). match /explanationsFeedback/{feedbackId} {
               allow create: if request.auth != null;
-              allow read: if request.auth != null; // Or adjust as needed }
+              allow read: if request.auth != null;
+            }
           }
         }